Joey Eischen

-Joseph Raymond Eischen (born May 25, 1970) is a former relief pitcher in Major League Baseball.
+Joseph Raymond Eischen (born May 25, 1970) is an American former relief pitcher in Major League Baseball.

 High school

-Joey Eischen attended West Covina High School in West Covina, California and was a letterman in football, basketball, baseball, and tennis.
+Joey Eischen attended West Covina High School in West Covina, California, and was a letterman in football, basketball, baseball, and tennis.
 He graduated from West Covina High School in 1988.

 Major league career

 Eischen made his Major League debut with the Montreal Expos on June 19, 1994.
 The following year he was traded to the Los Angeles Dodgers, appearing in 17 games, striking out 15 and walking 11 over 20 innings.
 He was traded again at the Major League trading deadline in 1996 to the Detroit Tigers.
 The Los Angeles Dodgers on July 31, 1996, traded him to the Tigers with pitcher John Cummings for outfielder Chad Curtis.

 In his first full season, he struck out a career high 51 batters (a number he later tied in 2002).
 Before the 1997 season, Eischen was traded twice - first to the San Diego Padres, then again to the Cincinnati Reds.

 Eischen only pitched in one game for the Reds in 1997 and did not appear in the major leagues again until 2001.
 He returned to the Expos in 2001 and stayed with the franchise until 2006, enjoying moderate success.
 He had his best season in 2002, finishing with a 6–1 record and an ERA of 1.34.
 In 2003, he appeared in a career high 70 games and had a very respectable 3.06 ERA.
 The workload apparently caught up to him the following season, as he pitched in only 21 games and his season was cut short by a shoulder injury.

 He managed to come back in 2005 (with the relocated Washington Nationals) and appear in 57 games but was limited to a total of 36 innings.
 In one not-so-enviable instance, he went five consecutive outings without recording an out.